Skip to main content

 Please note:

-Students can request a grant as part of their application for vacation residence, with application forms emailed to students each term.
-For students who began their course prior to the start of the 21/22 academic year, the vacation study grant allowance will be based on the number of years remaining of your standard course length for which you are required to study in Oxford as at the start of the 21/22 academic year.
+For students who began their course prior to the start of the 2021/22 academic year, the vacation study grant allowance will be based on the number of years remaining of your standard course length for which you are required to study in Oxford as at the start of the 2021/22 academic year.
+For example, a student who commenced in 2020, on a four-year undergraduate degree in with their third year spent abroad, is eligible for a grant covering 14 nights of vacation residence (7 nights for each academic year remaining where they are required to study in Oxford).

 Maintenance allowance for Undergraduate Students from low income backgrounds in College accommodation